History of African Americans in Baltimore: 20th century

-Baltimore lawyer Milton Dashiell advocated for an ordinance to bar African Americans from moving into the Eutaw Place neighborhood in northwest Baltimore.
+Throughout the nineteenth century, Baltimore citizens had experienced no legislation segregating their housing.
+However, white residents became hostile towards black citizens moving from rural areas and the Baltimore slums into predominantly white neighborhoods, leading lawyer Milton Dashiell to draft an ordinance to segregate Baltimore.
+Milton Dashiell advocated for an ordinance to bar African Americans from moving into the Eutaw Place neighborhood in northwest Baltimore.
 He proposed to recognize majority white residential blocks and majority black residential blocks, and to prevent people from moving into housing on such blocks where they would be a minority.
-The Baltimore Council passed the ordinance, and it became law on December 20, 1910, with Democratic Mayor J. Barry Mahool's signature.
+The Baltimore Council passed the ordinance, and it became law on December 20, 1910, with Democratic Mayor J. Barry Mahool's signature, cementing Baltimore as the first U.S. city to pass a residential segregation ordinance.
 The Baltimore segregation ordinance was the first of its kind in the United States.
 Many other southern cities followed with their own segregation ordinances, though the US Supreme Court ruled against them in Buchanan v.
 Warley (1917).